-Ab out the Health Information and Quality Authority 1
+Abo out the Health Information and Quality Authority 1

 1. Introduction 3

-2. Principles informing the National Standards for Residential Care Settings for Older People in Ireland 4
+2. Principles informing the Draft National Standards for Residential Care Settings for Older People in Ireland 4

-3. Scope of the National Standards 5
+3. Scope of the Draft National Standards 5

-4. Themes in the National Standards 5
+4. Themes in the Draft National Standards 5

-5. How the National Standards for Residential Care Settings for Older People in Ireland relate to other standards 8
+5. How the Draft National Standards for Residential Care Settings for Older People

+in Ireland relate to other Standards 8

 6. Regulation of Residential Services 8

-7. Terminology used in the National Standards 10
+7. Terminology used in the Draft National Standards .
+10

-8. How the Standards were developed 11
+8. How the Draft Standards were developed .
+11

+9. Consultation .
+11

+10. Next Steps .
+13

-9. Summary of the National Standards for Residential Care Settings for Older People in Ireland 12
+11. Summary of the Draft National Standards for Residential Care Settings for Older People in Ireland .
+14

-The e National Standards 17
+The Draft National Standards .
+19

-Th eme 1: Person-centred Care and Support 18
+The eme 1: Person-Centred Care and Support .
+20

-Th eme 2: Effective Services 28
+The eme 2: Effective Services .
+30

-Th eme 3: Safe Services 45
+The eme 3: Safe Services .
+42

-Th eme 4: Health and Wellbeing 57
+The eme 4: Health and Wellbeing .
+56

-Th eme 5: Leadership, Governance and Management 63
+The eme 5: Leadership, Governance and Management .
+59

-Th eme 6: Use of Resources 69
+The eme 6: Use of Resources .
+66

-Th eme 7: Responsive Workforce 71
+The eme 7: Responsive Workforce .
+68

-Th eme 8: Use of Information 76
+The eme 8: Use of Information .
+73

-Glo ossary of Terms 79
+Glo ssary of Terms .
+76

-Re sources 86
+Res sources 82

-Leç gislation 90

-Us eful web resources 93

-Apı pendix 1 96